How to Roast Pumpkin Seeds (and Other Squash Seeds, Too!)

 Before you begin preparing pumpkin seeds, you'll need to choose a pumpkin that suits the number of seeds you want to munch on.
-You can use the seeds from either a carving pumpkin or a pie pumpkin, but avoid seeds from decorative white pumpkins.
+You can use the seeds from either a carving pumpkin or smaller pie pumpkins.
 For 1 cup of seeds, purchase a 10- to 14-pound pumpkin.
-Smaller seeds work best; larger seeds tend to pop in the oven and get tough.

-Tip: You can also dry the seeds at room temperature instead of baking.
-Leave the rinsed pumpkin seeds on the parchment paper-lined baking sheet, uncovered, at room temperature for 24 to 48 hours, stirring occasionally until dry.
-Remove parchment; season and bake as directed below, except increase the baking time to about 30 minutes or until toasted, stirring twice.
+Test Kitchen Tip: You can also dry the seeds at room temperature.
+Leave the rinsed and drained pumpkin seeds on a parchment paper-lined baking sheet, uncovered, at room temperature for 24 to 48 hours, stirring occasionally until dry.
+Remove parchment; season and bake as directed below, except decrease the baking time to about 30 minutes or until toasted, stirring twice.

-Tip: You can easily double or triple the seeds, oil, and salt, if you find yourself with an abundance of pumpkin seeds.
+Test Kitchen Tip: You can easily double or triple the seeds, oil, and salt, if you find yourself with an abundance of pumpkin seeds.
 Just make sure to use a larger pan to spread out the seeds.

 Once the white shells are removed from pumpkin seeds, green oval seeds are revealed.
-This shelled version is available at health food and Mexican markets, both raw and already toasted and salted or seasoned.
-Called pepitas in Spanish, pumpkin seeds (usually shelled) are popular in Mexico, both as an ingredient in cooking and as a snack.
+This shelled version (pictured above) is available at health food and Mexican markets, both raw and already toasted and salted or seasoned.
+Commonly called pepitas, shelled pumpkin seeds are popular in Mexico, both as an ingredient in cooking and as a snack.
 Try them in our quinoa-pumpkin seed granola to see what we mean.